bitloops/bitloops-language-vscode/vsc-extension-quickstart.md

 ## Make changes

+- You can start the watch task with Cmd+B
-- You can relaunch the extension from the debug toolbar after making changes to the files listed above.
+- You can launch the extension from the debug toolbar after making changes to the files listed above.
+(Client + Server)
 - You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with your extension to load your changes.
+- For debugging the best is to first start `Launch Client`, and then `Attach to Server`.
+See [docs](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide#debugging-both-client-and-server)

 ## Add more language features